dohig/fed-at-ibm-weather-center/README.md

 ### Welcome to this FED@IBM workshop!

-Today we’re going to work with the [hooks API](https://reactjs.org/docs/hooks-intro.html) released in [React v16.8](https://reactjs.org/blog/2019/02/06/react-v16.8.0).
+Today we’re going to work with the [hooks API](https://reactjs.org/docs/hooks-intro.html) released in [`React v16.8`](https://reactjs.org/blog/2019/02/06/react-v16.8.0).
 We’ll take a project built using the previous `React v16.7` release and leverage hooks to improve our code in terms of clarity, reusability and verbosity.

-In our converted codebase we’ll make use of the following hooks:
+In our refactored codebase we’ll make use of the following hooks:
 - [useState](https://reactjs.org/docs/hooks-reference.html#usestate)
 - [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect)
 - [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext)